What is the Right Embedding Space for Contrastive Learning in Referring Expression Counting?: Related Work

 \end{itemize}

-\section{Related work}
+\section{Related Work}

-Early works in object counting focused mostly on class-specific counting \cite{crowd-loc, wang2020DMCount, zhang-crowd-counting}, addressing challenges in diverse domains such as crowd counting \cite{app-crowd-counting, crowd-counting-2, app-crowd-counting-2, app-vehicles} or traffic analysis \cite{app-traffic}.
-More recent work has moved to class-agnostic counting(CAC)\cite{zhizhong2024point, tfoc, famnet} where the aim is to generalize counting across various object categories, typically not encountered during training \cite{class-agnostic, class-agnostic-2, class-agnostic-3, Xu2023LearningFP, multi-class-2}.
-To enable this, many methods used textual description to describe the classes \cite{vlcounter, countr, countx}, while others use a small number of annotated examples as visual reference \cite{few-shot-1, few-shot-2, diffcount, huang2024count} to achieve better results.
-More recently \citet{groundingrec} introduced Referring Expression Counting (REC), where the goal is to count only the subsets of instances of a class in an image that match a given referring expression.
-Each referring expression consists of a \textbf{class}, specifying the object category, and an \textbf{attribute}, describing its fine-grained characteristics.
-REC is closely related to Referring Expression Segmentation \cite{res-1, res-2, res-3} and Referring Expression Comprehension \cite{re-comp-1, re-comp-2}, which focus on segmentation or localization rather than counting.
+Early works in object counting focused mostly on class-specific counting \cite{crowd-loc, wang2020DMCount, zhang-crowd-counting}, addressing challenges in diverse domains such as crowd counting \cite{app-crowd-counting, crowd-counting-2, app-crowd-counting-2, yang2025taste, Meng_2025_CVPR} or traffic analysis \cite{app-traffic}.
+More recent work has moved to class-agnostic counting (CAC)~\cite{zhizhong2024point, tfoc, fsc-147} where the aim is to generalize counting across various object categories, typically not encountered during training \cite{class-agnostic, class-agnostic-2, class-agnostic-3, Xu2023LearningFP, multi-class-2, dumery2025counting}.
+To enable this, many methods used textual description to describe the classes \cite{vlcounter, countr, countx, amini2025open, zhang2025enhancing, Liu_2025_ICCV}, while others use a small number of annotated examples as visual reference \cite{few-shot-1, few-shot-2, diffcount, huang2024count, chen2025single} to achieve better results.
+A further line of work investigates whether the reasoning capabilities of Vision–Language Models (VLMs) can also enhance performance~\cite{pothiraj2025capture, alghisi2025re}.
+VLMs are rapidly improving, however in practice, they increasingly rely on external, task-specific components to use as tools \cite{schick2023toolformer}.
+Counting models specifically have been utilized in this manner \cite{amini2025countgd++} and have shown to outperform general use VLMs, outlining the continuing need for dedicated counting models.

+Another way the counting task has been approached is in the context of Visual Question Answering (Counting VQA) \cite{vqa1, vqa2, tallyqa, countqa, howmanyqa}, where a VQA model is tasked with answering a question that requires counting objects in an image.
+TallyQA\cite{tallyqa} focuses on complex counting scenarios where the VQA model has to distinguish between visually similar objects given fine-grained textual descriptions.
+Similarly, Dai \etal \cite{groundingrec} introduced REC, where the goal is to count only the subsets of instances of a class in an image that match a given RE.
+Each RE consists of a \textbf{class}, specifying the object category, and an \textbf{attribute}, describing its fine-grained characteristics.
+Direct counting methods like REC differ from counting VQA in that the models are tasked to also localize the predicted objects to ensure more trustworthy predictions.
+REC is also closely related to Referring Expression Segmentation \cite{res-1, res-2, res-3, luo2025cohd} and Referring Expression Comprehension \cite{re-comp-1, re-comp-2}, which focus on segmentation or localization rather than counting.